 Second Degree Program

 Students are eligible to receive state aid for multiple associate degrees as well as their first bachelor’s degree.
 Quarters of Eligibility Remaining (QER) will still apply to all associate programs as well as a first bachelor’s program.
-Students can receive a maximum of ten semesters of state aid.
+Students can receive a maximum of 10 semesters of Washington College Grant and eight semesters of Washington College Bound.
 Students in their second bachelor’s program are ineligible for state aid.